rohan3637/Calorie-Tracker-Using-Django-and-JS/README.md

 # Macronutrients and Calorie Tracker

--Django based utility web-apps to track and visualize daily macronutrients and calorie tracker of an user using Django and Javascript
+-Django based utility web-apps to track and visualize daily macronutrients and calorie tracker of an user using Django and Javascript.

 # Screenshot: